hutchisonkim/game/README.md

 # Game

-[!INFO]
+> [!NOTE]
-This repo attempts to generalise game implementation patterns using chess as a concrete example.
+> This repo attempts to generalise game implementation patterns using chess as a concrete example.
 The goal is to create reusable abstractions for turn-based games, with clear separation of concerns between game logic, state management, and rendering.

 - History vs Entity
   - History holds rules, move generation and timelines.